nasa-gcn/gcn.nasa.gov/app/routes/docs/client.md

 # Client Configuration

-Note that these instructions will get a bit simpler once:

-1. Changes are in upstream packages and deployed, and
+Note that these instructions will get a bit simpler once changes are in upstream packages and deployed.
-2. We have nice domain names for all of our resources.

 ## hop-client